Our selections event

 Activities during the interview

-Following a brief introduction, there will be 4 activities with your panel as follows: -
+There will then be 3 individual activities with your panel as follows: -

 A 30 minute interview.
 The panel will collect evidence relevant to the competencies listed above by asking questions which will encourage you to talk about these areas.
 The panel will not have read your application form so do not assume they have prior knowledge of your experiences.